-Many businesses that did not traditionally only accepted cash will quickly learn the benefit of accepting virtual payments.
-People are carrying less cash, and when they do are only able to spend with what they have physically on them.
+Many businesses that did not traditionally accept cash will quickly learn the benefit of accepting virtual payments.
+People are carrying less cash, and when they do, are only able to spend what they have physically on them.

 Accept payment at a craft show.
 You can keep your revenue flowing by accepting payment on the spot!

 A mobile credit card reader is a point of sales system with a peripheral device that allows merchants to accept card payments on their phones.
 Below, we discuss the types of credit card readers that can be used on your mobile phone.

 Of course, as a business, you can incorporate more than one of these card transaction methods to process mobile credit card payments.
 Many businesses have different payment processing options for in-person payments and online payments.